 Students are paid directly on a biweekly schedule according to the time slip submitted.
 The wage rate is $11.00 per hour for most positions.
 A work-study award gives the student an opportunity to apply for work-study jobs on and off campus, but it is not a guarantee of employment.
 Students must apply for and secure their own jobs.
 Students may need to utilize some of their work-study earnings to satisfy their tuition bills, and have the option to pay directly or to sign up for payroll deduction.
 The student accounts office allows students to deduct up to $500 per semester from work-study earnings.

-Students are required to complete work papers before they begin their employment.
+Students are required to complete some paperwork before they begin their employment.
 All first-time employees at the College must complete an I-9 Form (requires identification and citizenship or visa status) to certify their eligibility for employment.
-W-4, M-4, and Work Authorization forms are also required and are available in the Student Employment Office.
+W-4, M-4, and work authorization forms are also required and are available in the student employment office.

-Students may not earn more than the work study award listed on their financial aid award letter.
-Students will be notified periodically of their remaining earnings.
-If a student reaches the maximum award the student will need to stop working even if the semester or year is not over.
+Students may not earn more than the work-study award listed on their financial aid award letter.
+Students will be notified periodically of their award balance.
+If a student earns the maximum award the student will need to stop working even if the semester or year is not over.

 For additional rights and responsibilities as a work-study employee please refer to your Work Authorization form(s) or contact the student employment coordinator or the financial aid office.